MoSadri/Thesis_2023/README.md

 * generate_cv_data.py
 * run_cross_validation.py
 * link to the [data.zip  v1.0.0](https://github.com/MoSadri/Thesis_2023/releases/download/v1.0.0/data.zip)
+* note that the files in the input folder are aligned with labeled_data.csv; however, they include the integration of target group labels.

 All .py files can be executed with a simple command like this: